giuliodondi/kOS-Shuttle-OPS3/README.md

   The phases of TAEM guidance are:
   - **Acquisiton (ACQ)**, the Shuttle is guided on a course to the HAC entry point.
 The shuttle will pitch up or down based on a combination of errors with respect to the altitude and energy profile
   - **S-turn (STURN)**, if energy is too far avode the nominal profile, the Shuttle turns away from the HAC for a little while to increase distance to fly and raise the energy profile.
 This phase is only entered from Acquisition and is forcibly disabled if too close to the HAC
   - **Heading alignment (HDG)** which is the turn around the HAC.
+The AZ ERROR number on the HUD will indicate the degrees of turn left to sweep.
 The Shuttle will bank by an angle that depends on the crosstrack error, and pitch up or down  to acquire the altitude path with no more regard for energy by this point.
 The phase terminates when the turn angle around the HAC is less than 30° and the Shuttle is close enough to centreline
-  - **Pre-final (PRFNL)** which manages pitch and bank to stabilise the Shuttle on the final descent path and course
+  - **Pre-final (PRFNL)** which manages pitch and bank to stabilise the Shuttle on the final descent path and course.
+The AZ ERROR number indicates the heading degrees off runway centreline

 The TAEM displays are **VERT SIT** and show the energy situation against distance to fly, along with other data: